themesberg/flowbite/content/getting-started/blazor.md

 rm packages-microsoft-prod.deb
 ```

-If you're running on MacOS or another Linux distribution, visit the [Microsoft website](https://learn.microsoft.com/en-us/dotnet/core/install/macos) to know how to install the SDK on your local environment. .NET can be installed on Windows, MacOS, and Linux.
+If you're running on MacOS or another Linux distribution, visit the [Microsoft website](https://learn.microsoft.com/en-us/dotnet/core/install/macos) to learn how to install the SDK on your local environment. .NET can be installed on Windows, MacOS, and Linux.

 2. Install the .NET SDK (software development kit):